mms112/ExpandWorldPrefabs/README.md

 - rpc: Hardcoded RPC calls for ease of use.
   - See list of supported calls: (RPCs.md)
 - rpcDelay: Delay in seconds for RPC calls.
-- objectRpc: Advanced way for calling any object RPC.
-No handholding.
+- objectRpc: List of RPC objects.
   - The first line is the RPC name and properties: `- name, target, delay`.
     - Target is optional.
 By default, the RPC is only sent to the ZDO owner.
     - If target is `all`, it is sent to all clients.